dawn-boy/simple-webdevs/README.md

 # Simple Calender app
 A React-based calender app made to keep track of days from the current date.
 Users can adjust the step size and count size to jump between days.
-Clicking on the Tab would switch the application to show a simple to-do list of things to do.
-Main focus on this play project was to make a good functional website that has good UI.
+Clicking on the Tab would switch the application to show a simple list of things to do.
+The Main focus on this play project was to make a good functional website that has a good UI.

 ## Screeenshots